Gernot Wagner

-Gernot Wagner (1980 in Austria) is an Austro-American climate economist at Columbia Business School.
+Gernot Wagner (1980 in Austria) is an Austro-American climate economist at Columbia Business School and faculty director of its Climate Knowledge Initiative.
 He holds an AB and a PhD in political economy and government from Harvard University, as well as an MA in economics from Stanford University.
 A founding co-director of Harvard's Solar Geoengineering Research Program (2017–2019) he joined the faculty of New York University in 2019, moving to Columbia University in 2022.
 Wagner writes a monthly column for Project Syndicate, and is the co-author, with Martin L. Weitzman, of Climate Shock, a Top 15 Financial Times-McKinsey Business Book of the Year 2015.
 He won the "Austrian of the Year" award in 2022, awarded by Austrian daily Die Presse.

+Energy transition and industrial decarbonization

+Since joining Columbia Business School, Wagner's work has increasingly focused on the economics of the energy transition, industrial decarbonization, and climate technology deployment.
+At Columbia Business School, Wagner leads the Climate Knowledge Initiative, which seeks to translate climate research into actionable insights for business leaders, investors, and policymakers.

 Climate and energy policy

 Wagner was an economist at the Environmental Defense Fund from 2008 to 2014 and lead senior economist from 2014 to 2016.
 While there he was a member of the faculty of the School of International and Public Affairs, Columbia University, and he wrote Climate Shock (2015), a book emphasizing the importance of risk and uncertainty for prompting action on climate change.
-Wagner was a member of the six-person lead author team, including Suzi Kerr, that wrote the World Bank's Emissions Trading in Practice : A Handbook on Design and Implementation.
+Wagner was a member of the six-person lead author team, including Suzi Kerr, that wrote the World Bank's Emissions Trading in Practice: A Handbook on Design and Implementation.

 "Risk" and "uncertainty" in climate change are often mentioned as reasons to delay action.
 Wagner's Climate Shock, joint with Martin Weitzman, emphasizes that the "known unknowns" and potential "unknown unknowns" instead increase the need for action.
 This contrasts with work done, for example, by economists Bill Nordhaus, Richard Tol, and others.
 Nordhaus, in turn, favorably reviewed Wagner and Weitzman's book in the New York Review of Books.
 Wagner's latest academic work on this topic, joint with Kent Daniel of Columbia University and Bob Litterman of Kepos Capital further emphasizes the importance of pricing climate risk and uncertainty.